Dietrich Schenk von Erbach

-Theodoric was a son of Arch-Cupbearer Eberhard VI of Erbach.
+Dietrich was a son of Arch-Cupbearer Eberhard VI of Erbach.
 He was a member of the cathedral chapter of Mainz when on 6 July 1434 he was elected its archbishop.
 Theodoric was confirmed by Pope Eugene IV on 20 October.
 At the Council of Basel Theodoric maintained a neutral position and tried to mediate between both sides.
 In 1439 he managed to get all the German princes and the King to recognise Eugene as the legal pope.

 He commissioned the printing of the Mainz Psalter.

 Theodoric died in Aschaffenburg in 1459.